 Wander through a forest and listen carefully for a variety of bird and animal sounds.
 Before you go, visit your library for a DVD or audio CD of birds and wild animal calls.
 Then download an audio recorder on your phone and carry it on your hike to record some of the sounds you hear.
 Listen to the recording again at home and play a game of detective to determine the source of the sounds you can’t make out.
 Search the internet, encyclopedias and books to discover the makers of the mystery calls.

 Capture nature’s splendor.
 Hiking trails provide plenty of photo opportunities and kids will love snapping the shots.
 Discuss in advance what each family member wants to photograph, such as a huge oak tree, a monarch butterfly, deer tracks or a close-up of a nibbling squirrel.
-When you get home, print out the best photos and create a nature scrapbook with them.
+When you get home, print out the best photos and create a nature scrapbook of your family hiking adventures with them.

 These giants of nature are not only intriguing because of their size but also because of their many variations.
 Borrow some library books on trees and learn about their unique features and histories.
 Use clues such as the shape of the leaves, texture of bark and size of the trunk to identify the kind of tree.